The Lost Episodes: Album content

 Elsewhere on the disc are included a number of alternate, earlier versions of compositions which were later released on Zappa's studio albums.
 The Lost Episodes version of "Any Way the Wind Blows", for instance, was recorded in Cucamonga in around 1963—three years before its appearance on Freak Out!
 (1966).
 And the version of "Fountain of Love" here was recorded around the same time, but not released until Cruising with Ruben & the Jets (1968).
 Several outtakes include the original versions of: "Inca Roads" and "RDNZL", along with a version of Wino Man featuring Ricky Lancelotti on lead vocals.
 The final track is the original version of Sharleena from the aborted 2nd Hot Rats LP recordings in 1970; featuring Sugarcane Harris on lead vocal.

+"The Big Squeeze" was recorded in 1967 for a Luden's cough drops television commercial.
+Zappa's music was matched with animation by filmmaker Ed Seeman and the advertisement won a Clio Award for "Best Use of Sound".
+The edit on this album lacks narration added by Seeman.

 Some of the tracks had been previously released on the Mystery Disc, which was originally part of The Old Masters box set and was released on CD in 1998.
 "Run Home Slow" is heard in stereo on The Lost Episodes but in mono on Mystery Disc (and probably a different take).
 "Charva" is heard in mono on The Lost Episodes but in stereo on Mystery Disc.
 "Wedding Dress Song" and Handsome Cabin Boy" are the same versions as on Mystery Disc but on the latter album the two songs feature as one track.